 Still having issues?
 Try a hard reset of your iPhone as mentioned above.

 To take a look at which apps are draining your iPhone battery, go to Settings and then Battery.
 Scroll down the Battery page and your apps with the highest battery usage will be listed at the top.

 In addition to checking your apps, be sure to disable Background App Refresh.
 This can be done by navigating to Settings, General, then Background App Refresh.
-From this page, you can either disable it entirely or only for a certain app.
+You can either disable it from this page entirely or only for a certain app.

 Solving common iPhone problems

-When it comes to iPhone issues, knowing where to start with a solution can save you a lot of time.
+Knowing where to start with a solution can save you a lot of time when it comes to iPhone issues.
 With this list of common iPhone problems and solutions and a little bit of patience, your iPhone will be up and running in no time.